SverkerSbrg/openpyxl-templates/README.rst

 .. image:: examples/fruit_lovers.png

 The TableSheet provides an easy way of defining columns and handles both styling and conversion to and from excel.
-See :ref:`quick start <quick_start>` for a demo.
+See quickstart for a demo.

 Github
     https://github.com/SverkerSbrg/openpyxl-templates